gbondo-am/gbondo-am.github.io/_portfolio/Data Science and Machine Learning.md

 ## Methods and task groups
 Prior to the start of the project, the Project Manager already identified suitable data for the project.The data was the [Environmental  Microorganism Image  Dataset Sixth Version (EMDS-6) and Environmental Microorganism Image Dataset Seventh Version (EMDS-7)](https://www.frontiersin.org/journals/microbiology/articles/10.3389/fmicb.2023.1084312/full).
-The [**Task group-- Data and research**](https://dagshub.com/Omdena/SanJoseUSA_Microorganisms/src/task-1-research-bacteria-and-datasets) was responsible to check the usability of this data, and also add some more data since some classes of microorganisms (type of microorganism)  had limited data.
+The [**Task group-- Data and research**](https://dagshub.com/Omdena/SanJoseUSA_Microorganisms/src/task-1-research-bacteria-and-datasets) was responsible to check the usability of this data, and research for more data - since some classes of microorganisms (type of microorganism)  had limited data count.
 Attached  with  the  EMDS-7dataset  is  an  object  labelling  file in  .XML  format.
 This file was not available for the EMDS-6 dataset, so it was created using the ‘Roboflow’software.
 A Microsoft Excel sheet was created as an input file to record the Microorganisms and their respective classes.
 This data was verified by an expert microbiologist.
 [**Task group -- Exploratory Data Analysis (EDA)**](https://dagshub.com/Omdena/SanJoseUSA_Microorganisms/src/task-2-exploratory-data-analysis/src/task-2-exploratory-data-analysis/notebooks/gmilam/EDA_EMDS7.ipynb) analysed the data using the *cv2 module* for image data, and pandas to create dataframes.
-Class and image dimension were checked for consistency. `Matplotlib` and `Seaborn` libraries were primarily used for visualization.
-The [**Task group-- Model development**](https://dagshub.com/Omdena/SanJoseUSA_Microorganisms/src/task-3-baseline-model) developed baseline models using algorithms such as *YOLOv8m-cls (for classification), SSD(single-shot detector), EfficientNet, Faster R-CNN, Detectron2 (object detection)* and compared based on performance and accuracy.
+Class and image dimension were checked for consistency. *Matplotlib* and *Seaborn* libraries were primarily used for visualization.
+The [**Task group-- Model development**](https://dagshub.com/Omdena/SanJoseUSA_Microorganisms/src/task-3-baseline-model) developed baseline models using algorithms such as *YOLOv8m-classification(classification), SSD(single-shot detector), EfficientNet, Faster R-CNN, Detectron2 (object detection)* and compared based on performance and accuracy.
 The *YOLOv8m-classification* and *Detectron2* were the best performing models. [**Task group-- Model deployment**](https://dagshub.com/Omdena/SanJoseUSA_Microorganisms/src/task-5-deployment) deployed these two models on Streamlit.
 The [**Task group--Presentation**](https://dagshub.com/Omdena/SanJoseUSA_Microorganisms/src/task-6-presentation) was responsible for the documentation and presentation of the whole project thereby creating a starting point for the next phase (mobile app development)

 **Collaborators :**You can find all the collaborators in the DagsHub [repository](https://dagshub.com/Omdena/SanJoseUSA_Microorganisms)